-- Report the Disability, as explained in the "Reporting a Disability" section and stay in contact with Sedgwick. - Place yourself under an Approved Provider's care and follow the recommended treatment of your provider as defined by Sedgwick (see "Approved Providers," page 8, for the definition of an Approved Provider).
-Normally, you should seek treatment by an Approved Provider if your condition causes an absence lasting four (4) or more consecutive days.

-- Furnish Objective Medical Documentation of your Disability to Sedgwick as soon as possible but no later than 21 days from your first (1st) day of absence, and cooperate with requests for additional information, such as, but not limited to, timely completion of requested forms (including repayment agreements) and providing appropriate updates as requested. - Report for medical or psychological examinations at the request of Sedgwick. - Obtain permission to travel from Sedgwick prior to traveling if you need to recuperate away from your home or leave your community for any reason at any time during your Disability (for example, traveling to visit family). - Obtain written permission from Sedgwick prior to attending or continuing in school during your Disability. - Obtain written permission from Sedgwick prior to engaging in work outside CenturyLink during your Disability period, including, but not limited to volunteer work, military service, pre-existing work - such as real estate, teaching piano lessons, etc., in accordance with the CenturyLink Conflicts of Interest Policy. - Apply for Social Security Disability Insurance Benefits (SSDIB) when eligible or at Sedgwick's request, and meet the additional requirements outlined in the "Social Security Disability Insurance Benefits Requirements" section.
+- Report the Disability, as explained in the "Reporting a Disability" section in this SPD, and stay in contact with Sedgwick. - Place yourself under an Approved Provider's care and follow the recommended treatment of your provider as defined by Sedgwick (refer to "Approved Providers", in this SPD, for the definition of an Approved Provider).
+Normally, you should seek treatment by an Approved Provider if your condition causes an absence lasting four (4) or more consecutive days. - Furnish Objective Medical Documentation of your Disability to Sedgwick as soon as possible but no later than 21 days from your first (1st) day of absence, and cooperate with requests for additional information, such as, but not limited to, timely completion of requested forms (including repayment agreements) and providing appropriate updates as requested. - Report for medical or psychological examinations at the request of Sedqwick. - Obtain permission to travel from Sedgwick prior to traveling if you need to recuperate away from your home or leave your community for any reason at any time during your Disability (for example, traveling to visit family). - Obtain written permission from Sedgwick prior to attending or continuing in school during your Disability. - Obtain written permission from Sedgwick prior to engaging in work outside the Company during your Disability period, including, but not limited to volunteer work, military service, pre-existing work such as real estate, teaching piano lessons, etc., in accordance with the Lumen Conflicts of Interest Policy. - Apply for Social Security Disability Insurance Benefits (SSDIB) when eligible or at Sedgwick's request, and meet the additional requirements outlined in "Social Security Disability Insurance Benefit (SSDIB) Requirements", in this SPD.
 Exhaust all permissible appeals under SSDIB. - Apply for any and all Temporary Disability Benefits for which you may be eligible under applicable State Law and advise the Third-Party Administrator so that Benefits under the Plan may be coordinated (offset).
-The combined Benefit may not be greater than your Benefit under the applicable Benefit Payment Schedule as set forth in the Plan; and - Report any other source of disability income and reimburse the Company for any overpayment of STD/SWCP Benefits that occurs for any reason, including, but not limited to, a Social Security Disability Insurance Benefit (SSDIB) award, State Disability insurance, Workers' Compensation, etc., as defined in "The Plans Right of Recovery and Right of Full Restitution" section, received for a period during which you also received STD Benefits from the Company.
+The combined Benefit may not be greater than your Benefit under the applicable Benefit Payment Schedule as set forth in the Plan; and - Report any other source of disability income and reimburse the Company for any overpayment of STD/SWCP Benefits that occurs for any reason, including, but not limited to, a Social Security Disability Insurance Benefit (SSDIB) award,

+State Disability insurance, Workers' Compensation, etc., as defined in "The Plans Right of Recovery and Right of Full Restitution section", in this SPD, received for a period during which you also received STD Benefits from the Company.

 If you fail to comply with any of these above requirements, your STD Benefits may be denied, reduced, or discontinued.
 If your claim is denied, in whole or in part, you're entitled to request a review of that denial through the claims review process.
-The review/appeals procedure is outlined in the "Claims and Appeal Procedures" section.
+The review/appeals procedure is outlined in "XIX.
+CLAIMS AND APPEALS PROCEDURES", in this SPD.
 All disputes under the Plan are resolved through the claims review procedure and not through grievance procedures outlined in collective bargaining agreements.

-Accurate and Complete Information Timely Required:
+Accurate and Complete Information Required Timely: